AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage: Related Work

 \subsection{LLMs for Research Code}

-Prior works have explored using LLMs for generating novel ideas \citep{li2024chain, weng2024cycleresearcher}.
-For example, Scimon \citep{wang2024scimon} focuses on scientific hypothesis discovery by elucidating relationships between variables, while ResearchAgent \citep{baek2024researchagent} employs an agent-based system to generate open-ended ideas accompanied by conceptual methods and experimental designs.
+Prior works have explored using LLMs for generating novel ideas \cite{li2024chain, weng2024cycleresearcher}.
+For example, Scimon \cite{wang2024scimon} focuses on scientific hypothesis discovery by elucidating relationships between variables, while ResearchAgent \cite{baek2024researchagent} employs an agent-based system to generate open-ended ideas accompanied by conceptual methods and experimental designs.
 However, these approaches typically do not generate implementation code for these novel concepts, leading to unverifiable results.
-More recently, many works \citep{schmidgall2025agent, schmidgall2025agentrxiv} utilize multi-agent frameworks to generate code implementations of proposed ideas, further promoting this field.
-Despite this advancement, the ideas generated by these approaches often remain high-level concepts, lacking the detailed substance described in formally proposed papers.
+More recently, many works \cite{schmidgall2025agent, schmidgall2025agentrxiv} utilize multi-agent frameworks to generate code implementations of proposed ideas, further promoting this field.
+Despite this advancement, the ideas generated by these approaches often remain paper-level concepts, lacking the detailed substance described in formally proposed papers.

-Reproducing experiments from papers is a highly rigorous process, requiring complete and accurate implementation of the proposed methods to achieve comparable performance.
-However, current approaches for automating experimental reproduction remain scarce.
-Recent concurrent studies \citep{starace2025paperbench, seo2025paper2code} further underscore the significance of this research domain.
+Achieving comparable performance in experimental reproduction hinges on the high-fidelity implementation of the methods detailed in the source paper.
+Recent concurrent studies \cite{starace2025paperbench, seo2025paper2code, lin2025autop2cllmbasedagentframework} further underscore the significance of this research domain.